Van Nuys Court Three-Strikes Cases

 So, these three-strike cases are severe.
 It does take an Act of Congress to get the prosecutors to either get rid of a strike, strike a strike, or strike.
 Their policy is in Van Nuys courthouse that it has to be at least ten years old to hit a strike, and that's pretty much county-wide.

-The District Attorney's policy is the case has to be at least ten years old.
-Now, I've got cases that were less than ten years old, but of course, they're also going to look at the other factors – how serious is the strike?
-Sometimes you have a juvenile strike – the person is sixteen or seventeen, no weapon used – that case would be ripe for getting struck by the prosecutors or judge.
+The District Attorney's policy is that the case has to be at least ten years old.
+Now, I've got cases that were less than ten years old, but of course, they're also going to look at the other factors—how serious is the strike?
+Sometimes, you have a juvenile strike—the person is sixteen or seventeen, and no weapon was used—that case would be ripe for getting struck by the prosecutors or judge.

 Other times, you have cases where the client really shouldn't have pled to a strike, but they did because they wanted to get out of custody, so they took a probationary deal and took a strike on their record, and then here they are again committing another felony.
 So, that's a case that the prosecutors might consider striking or even a judge might consider.

-We got him credit for time served because they had jacked his bail up under the three-strike law, the arraignment judge racked his bail up to like $200,000.00, and he couldn't bail out.
+We got him credit for time served because they had jacked his bail up under the three-strike law.
+The arraignment judge racked his bail up to about $200,000.00, and he couldn't bail out.

 Retain an Experienced Criminal Lawyer

-So, it's going to take somebody who knows the system, and when you're trying to strike a strike or get rid of a strike and not make a client plead to a strike, the Van Nuys prosecutors, for consistency's sake, keep that power in the hands of the most-senior prosecutor.
+So, it's going to take somebody who knows the system.
+When you're trying to strike a strike or get rid of a strike and not make a client plead to a strike, the Van Nuys prosecutors, for consistency's sake, keep that power in the hands of the most senior prosecutor.

 So, either the head DA, second in command, or whoever is in command of the preliminary hearings at the time can decide whether to strike a strike.
 They're not going to let just any prosecutor do it because what ends up happening is defense attorneys saying – hey, you struck that strike, but why would you not strike this one – and they get themselves in a big problem.
 So, for consistency's sake, striking a strike is reserved for the senior prosecutor.